Bylaws of the Midwest Association for Toxicology and Therapeutic Drug Monitoring (MATT)

 Section 3: Voting

-Voting shall occur by anonymous electronic means (i.e. emailed survey) at least fourteen days prior to the annual meeting of membership.
-Voting will be open for a minimum of ten days.
-Elections must be preceded by thirty day advanced notice to the membership that elections will occur.
+Voting shall occur by anonymous electronic means (i.e., emailed survey) at least fourteen calendar days prior to the annual meeting of Membership.
+Voting will be open for a minimum of ten calendar days.
+Elections must be preceded by thirty calendar days advance notice to the Membership that elections will occur.

 Section 4: Vacancies